Nicaragua v. United States: UN voting

 Nicaragua brought the matter to the U.N.
 Security Council, where the United States vetoed a resolution (11 to 1, 3 abstentions) calling on all states to observe international law.
 Nicaragua also turned to the General Assembly, which passed a resolution 94 to 3 calling for compliance with the World Court ruling.
 Two states, Israel and El Salvador, joined the United States in opposition.
-At that time, El Salvador was receiving substantial funding and military advisement from the U.S., which was aiming to crush a Sandinista-like revolutionary movement by the FMLN.
+At that time, El Salvador was receiving substantial funding and military advice from the U.S., which was aiming to crush a Sandinista-like revolutionary movement by the FMLN.
 At the same session, Nicaragua called upon the U.N. to send an independent fact-finding mission to the border to secure international monitoring of the borders after a conflict there; the proposal was rejected by Honduras with U.S. backing.
 A year later, on November 12, 1987, the General Assembly again called for "full and immediate compliance" with the World Court decision.
 This time only Israel joined the United States in opposing adherence to the ruling.

+In both 2023 and 2024, Nicaragua sent a letter to the United Nations still arguing for the obligation of the United States to compensate Nicaragua for the reparations from the 1986 ICJ court ruling.